zjchen82/interest-rates/README.md

 This project is for user to compare the fixed deposit and saving deposit rates between financial companies and banks.

-It uses APIs provided by Monetary Authority of Singapore (MAS) which provides monthly interest rates of banks and financial companies.

-[Sprint Boot](http://spring.io/projects/spring-boot) is chosen to consume the API and provide the data to front-end which is focus on presenting the data.
+[Sprint Boot](http://spring.io/projects/spring-boot) is chosen as the backend to consume the API provided by Monetary Authority of Singapore (MAS) which provides monthly interest rates of banks and financial companies.
+It provides the data to front-end so that front-end can focus on the presentation.
+By separating the data and presentation layer, it empowers the backend to focus on the business logic instead of mixing up with front-end logic.
+It also gives front-end more flexibility on UI & UX.

 ## Getting Started